Anne Arundel County Board of Elections, 6740 Baymeadow Drive, Glen Burnie, Maryland, February 2018. Photo by Diane F. Evartt.

 No later than the day before the general election, the presiding officers of the state convention of each political party recognized by the State Board of Elections must certify the names of ten people to become electors should the party's candidate win a plurality of votes in Maryland.
 Although the names of these individuals do not appear on the ballot, votes for a political party's candidates for president and vice-president are counted as votes for the party's individual electors (Code Election Law Article, sec.
 8-503).
 Candidates for president and vice-president who receives a plurality of the votes cast in Maryland receive all of the electoral votes.
 In other words, Maryland law provides for a "winner take all" system (Code Election Law Article, sec.
 8-505).

 State law requires the Maryland electors to meet at the State House in Annapolis.
-On December 19, 2016, they most recently convened there (for the 58th time since 1789) to vote for the president and vice-president of the United States.
+On December 14, 2020, they convened there (for the 59th time since 1789) to vote for the president and vice-president of the United States.
 Prior to meeting, the Governor prepares a "certificate of ascertainment", listing the names of the electors appointed and the number of votes received by each.
 The certificate also names all other candidates for elector and the number of votes each received.
 The certificate is signed by the Governor and carries the State seal.
 The Governor then makes seven original certificates of ascertainment.
 One original along with two authenticated copies are sent to the Archivist of the United States.
 The remaining copies are delivered to Maryland's electors prior to their meeting.

 Once assembled, the Maryland electors participate in an oral, roll-call vote for president and another for vice-president.
 After voting, they sign seven original "certificates of vote", annexing a certificate of ascertainment to each.
 One of the seven pairs of certificates is sent to the U.S. Senate President; two go to the Archivist of the United States; two to Maryland's Secretary of State (one to be held subject to the order of the U.S. Senate President, and the other to be made part of the public records and open to public inspection [3 U.S. Code, Chapter 1, sec.
 11]); and one to the Chief Judge of the U.S. District Court for the District of Maryland.
 The final copy is retained by the State Board of Elections.
 When these duties are completed, the responsibilities of the electors are fulfilled.